 Library and Technology Services maintains a variety of facilities for printing and scanning within the constraints of copyright and yearly paper consumption restrictions.
 In the Libraries are public scanners and microform printers.
 The Digital Media Studio assists with video and audio production.
 There are printers at most computing sites.

-Each semester Library and Technology Services offers an extensive program of seminars and course-based instructional sessions for students.
-Attendees learn how to use software applications, library resources, and the Web-authoring tools.
-LTS professionals work closely with faculty to integrate library, computing and media resources into the curriculum.
-They facilitate the use of course management software, online courses of various kinds, and course projects in a wide range of disciplines using interactive Web sites created by faculty and students.
+Each semester Library and Technology Services offers seminars and course-based instructional sessions.
+Attendees learn how to use software applications, library resources, and web-authoring tools.
+LTS professionals work closely with faculty to integrate library, computing, and media resources into the curriculum.
+They facilitate the use of course management software, online courses of various kinds, and course projects in a wide range of disciplines using interactive websites created by faculty and students.

 Through seminars and policies on the use of print and electronic resources, students are also taught computer and information ethics and safe computing practices.